S & S Power Switchgear Ltd.

 TO THE MEMBERS OF S&S POWER SWITCHGEAR LIMITED

 REPORT ON THE AUDIT OF THE STANDALONE FINANCIAL STATEMENTS

-We have audited the accompanying Standalone financial statements of S&SPower Switchgear Limited (the Company') which comprise the Balance Sheet as at31st March 2019 the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity for the year then endedand a summary of thesignificant accounting policies and other explanatory information.
+We have audited the accompanying Standalone Financial Statements of S&SPower Switchgear Limited (the Company') which comprise the Balance Sheetas at 31st March 2021 the Statement of Profit and Loss (including Other ComprehensiveIncome) the Statement of Changes in Equity and the statement of Cash Flows for the yearthen ended and notes to the Standalone Financial Statements including a summary of thesignificant accounting policies and other explanatory information.

 Basis for Opinion

-We conducted our audit in accordance with the Standards on Auditing specified under Section 143(10) of the CompaniesAct2013.
-Our responsibilities under those standards are furtherdescribed in the Auditor's Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
-We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India (ICAI')together with the ethical requirements that are relevant to our audit of theStandalone Financial Statements under the provisions of the Companies Act2013 and therules thereunder and we have fulfilled our other ethical responsibilities in accordancewith these requirements and the Code of Ethics.
+We conducted our audit of the Standalone Financial Statements inaccordance with the Standards on Auditing specified under Section 143(10) of the CompaniesAct2013.
+Our responsibilities under those Standards are further described in theAuditor's Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India (ICAI')together with the independence requirements that are relevant to our audit of theStandalone Financial Statements under the provisions of the Companies Act2013 and therules thereunder and we have fulfilled our other ethical responsibilities in accordancewith these requirements and the Code of Ethics.
 We believe that the audit evidence we haveobtained is sufficient and appropriate to provide a basis for our opinion on theStandalone Financial Statements.

 Key Audit Matters